sparklerz/petals-llama2-70b/README.md

-# Petals × LLaMA-2-70B — Distributed Inference + Prompt Tuning over the Internet
+# Petals × LLaMA-2-70B — Decentralised Inference + Prompt Tuning over the Internet

 Running **LLaMA-2-70B** on a global **Petals** swarm for inference, and performing **prompt tuning** via swarm model-parallelism.
 This repo is a concise overview with links to full write-ups and exact commands.